Google introduces generative AI to its search engine

 — Google (@Google) May 10, 2023

 Generative AI makes searching on Google smarter, faster, and more detailed from the first request.
-Users can even ask the new AI Snapshot for follow-ups and next questions in a new conversational mode.
+Users can even ask the new AI Snapshot for follow-ups and next questions in the new conversational mode.

 All of MobileSyrup’s Google I/O 2023 content can be found here.